 7. And, the biggest of all, I learned how to prioritize 5 items or less each day that we must complete to avoid feeling overwhelmed or chaotic.

-WILL YOU CHANGE OR JUST CONTINUE THE WAY IT’S ALWAYS BEEN?
+WILL YOU CHANGE OR JUST CONTINUE THE WAY IT HAS ALWAYS BEEN?

 You’ve read through this entire post and now you have two choices: